Guilherme-Vasconcelos/js-crazychess-lib/README.md

 ### What is js-crazychess-lib?

-js-crazychess-lib is highly customizable chess library built for chess variants.
+js-crazychess-lib is highly customizable chess library built for chess variants at crazychess website.
-Before considering using this library, you should be aware that since it is meant to be used in a website in which there are only chess variants, not all rules have been implemented in this library (check the Features section to be sure about what you can find here).
-If you want to have a traditional chess game, you should not use js-crazychess-lib.
+Before considering using this library, you should be aware that since it is meant to be used in a website in which there are only chess variants, it may not be as complete as a regular library, even though it will support regular chess in the future.

 ### Features